psalm/psalm-plugin-laravel/tests/Application/README.md

 # Application tests

-Idea of application test: create an [almost] empty Laravel (or Lumen) app and run Psalm over its codebase.
+Idea of application test: create an [almost] empty Laravel app and run Psalm over its codebase.

 ## FAQ